10 Best Platy Tank Mates: Best & Worst Fish to Keep with Platies

 Guppies’ physical traits are very impressive.
 They show flowing fins and beautiful colors and are smaller-sized compared to platies.

 Guppies are well-known for controlling mosquitoes in places of high mosquito invasion.
-In fact, they’re used as a natural control method of getting rid of mosquitoes within an area.
+In fact, they’re used as a natural control method for getting rid of mosquitoes.

 4. Endlers

 Endler fish are also suitable tank mates for platies.
-Further, they easily crossbreed with platies.
-In addition, endlers are active fish that enjoy living in fish tanks fitted with thick plants.
-Also, they’re schooling fish that should be kept with several multiple fish at once.
+They also easily crossbreed with platies.
+Endlers are active fish that enjoy living in fish tanks fitted with thick plants.
+They’re schooling fish that should be kept in groups of at least 10.

-Most breeds of endlers have a metallic green color matched with multiple color variations that include blue, yellow, red, and purple.
+Most breeds of endlers have a metallic green color matched with multiple color variations, including blue, yellow, red, and purple.

 Endlers are also easy to feed and keep since they accept various foods.
-Notably, they are peaceful fish, making them good tank mates for different freshwater fish, including platies, mollies, and guppies.
-Therefore, they’re among the best platy tank mates.
+Notably, they are peaceful, making them good tank mates for different freshwater fish, including platies, mollies, and guppies.

 5. Swordtails

 Swordtails have a sword-shaped tail and a captivating sight and come in different color variations.
-These fish’ bodies can grow up to 4-5 inches depending on various tank conditions.
+Depending on various tank conditions, these fish’ bodies can grow up to 4-5 inches.

-Based on temperament, they can likely be as good or as bad.
+They can be a good or bad match for your platies based on their temperament.
 Some breeds are aggressive, while others are timid and peaceful.
 Aggressive strains appear to be too aggressive towards male fish of their kind.

 Beginner aquarists like keeping swordtails due to their attractive colors, odd shape, and minimum keeping requirements.
 On the other hand, breeders try to breed swordtails with platies.

-If you’re aiming to keep swordtails with platies, limit the number of swordtail males and keep them in a planted water tank to deter any aggression.
+If you aim to keep swordtails with platies, limit the number of swordtail males and keep them in a planted water tank to deter aggression.

 6. Betta Fish